Union Station-L'Enfant Plaza Line: Changes

-Route 74 was running slow and got an F on the Metro Report Card according to Greater Greater Washington.
+Route 74 was criticized for running slow and got an F on the Metro Report Card according to Greater Greater Washington.
 Ward 6 Councilmember Charles Allen said in a phone interview with Greater Greater Washington:

-The changes that they [WMATA] are proposing—to extend the line in a way that the 74 bus can go further down Buzzard Point and connect to Audi Field—that’s not the problem.
+"The changes that they [WMATA] are proposing—to extend the line in a way that the 74 bus can go further down Buzzard Point and connect to Audi Field—that’s not the problem.
 I think that it’s a good thing to help connect Audi Field by bus.
 But the way in which they’re proposing to accomplish that, to go to a stadium, is by reducing service for the residents that are the most dependent on that bus line.
 The 74 is just an example of how WMATA is treating bus service overall.
-WMATA needs to add more buses and by doing so, they keep the headways at a more manageable time frame.
+WMATA needs to add more buses and by doing so, they keep the headways at a more manageable time frame."

 Gail Fast, Ward 6D ANC Commissioner and chairperson in a phone interview with Greater Greater Washington said that getting to Audi Field is good for the District, but the way in which WMATA is executing the proposal comes at the cost of residents who will have longer wait times to use a bus that is already infrequent stating:

-If you’re going to be a 21st-century city and you want to get people away from cars, you have to provide modal transport that moves people fast.
+"If you’re going to become a 21st-century city and you want to get people away from cars, you have to provide model transport that moves people quickly.
 So who’s going to travel by bus?
 It becomes a lost route.
-It really isn’t the best use of that bus line.
+It really isn’t the best use of that bus line."

 According to WMATA Public Relations Manager Sherri Ly, she stated: